iceshard-engine/engine/README.md

 ## CI (GitHub Actions)

+Currently using GitHubs Actions service for CI, it's till in beta so it might fail sometimes.

 ## Aknowledgements

 This project was heavily influenced by several articles, but mostly by the BitSquid development blog.